ammonshepherd/pmamp/README.md

 computer and likely result in an error message in the browser unless they have a web server running on their computer.

+You can also still use the IP address http://127.0.0.1 or http://localhost and to access phpMyAdmin use http://pma.localhost

 What does this set up contain?

 - PHP/Apache image